-- (B) if the Commission has entered an order pursuant to subsection (e) of Section 16-108.6 of this Act prior to May 22, 2013 (the effective date of Public Act 98-15) that does not accelerate the commencement of the meter deployment schedule approved in the final Commission order on rehearing entered in Docket No. 12-0298, then the utility shall file with the Commission, within 45 days after such effective date, a plan for accelerating the commencement of the utility's meter deployment schedule approved in the final Commission order on rehearing entered in Docket No. 12-0298; the Commission shall reopen the proceeding in which it entered its order pursuant to subsection (e) of Section 16-108.6 of this Act and shall, after notice and hearing, enter an amendatory order that approves or approves as modified such accelerated plan within 90 days after the utility's filing; or - (C) if the Commission has not initiated a proceeding pursuant to subsection (e) of Section 16-108.6 of this Act prior to May 22, 2013 (the effective date of Public Act 98-15), then the utility shall file with the Commission, within 45 days after such effective date, a plan for accelerating the commencement of the utility's meter deployment schedule approved in the final Commission order
+- (B) if the Commission has entered an order pursuant to subsection (e) of Section 16-108.6 of this Act prior to May 22, 2013 (the effective date of Public Act 98-15) that accelerate the commencement of the does not deployment schedule approved in the final Commission order on rehearing entered in Docket No. 12-0298, then the utility shall file with the Commission, within 45 days after such effective date, a plan for accelerating the commencement of the utility's meter deployment schedule approved in the final Commission order on rehearing entered in Docket No. 12-0298; the Commission shall reopen the proceeding in which it entered its order pursuant to subsection (e) of Section 16-108.6 of this Act and shall, after notice and hearing, enter an amendatory order that approves or approves as modified such accelerated plan within 90 days after the utility's filing; or - (C) if the Commission has not initiated a proceeding pursuant to subsection (e) of Section 16-108.6 of this Act prior to May 22, 2013 (the effective date of Public Act 98-15), then the utility shall file with the Commission, within 45 days after such effective date, a plan for accelerating the commencement of the utility's meter

-- 1 on rehearing entered in Docket No. 12-0298 and the - 2 Commission shall, after notice and hearing, approve or - 3 approve as modified such plan within 90 days after the - 4 utility's filing. - 5 Any schedule for meter deployment approved by the - 6 Commission pursuant to this subsection (1) shall take into - 7 consideration procurement times for meters and other equipment - 8 and operational issues.
-Nothing in Public Act 98-15 shall - 9 shorten or extend the end dates for the 5-year or 10-year - 10 periods set forth in subsection (b) of this Section or Section - 11 16-108.6 of this Act.
-Nothing in this subsection is intended to - 12 address whether a participating utility has, or has not, - 13 satisfied any or all of the metrics and performance goals - 14 established pursuant to subsection (f) of this Section. - 15 (m) The provisions of Public Act 98-15 are severable under - 16 Section 1.31 of the Statute on Statutes. - 17 (Source: P.A.
+- deployment schedule approved in the final Commission order on rehearing entered in Docket No. 12-0298 and the Commission shall, after notice and hearing, approve or approve as modified such plan within 90 days after the tility's filing. - Any schedule for meter deployment approved by the Commission pursuant to this subsection (1) shall take into consideration procurement times for meters and other equipment and operational issues.
+Nothing in Public Act 98-15 shall shorten or extend the end dates for the 5-year or 10-year periods set forth in subsection (b) of this Section or Section 16-108.6 of this Act.
+Nothing in this subsection is intended to address whether a participating utility has, or has not, satisfied any or all of the metrics and performance goals established pursuant to subsection (f) of this Section. - 16 (m) The provisions of Public Act 98-15 are severable under 17 Section 1.31 of the Statute on Statutes. - 18 (Source: P.A.
 99-143, eff.
 7-27-15; 99-642, eff.
-7-28-16; - 18 99-906, eff.
+7-28-16; 99-906, eff.
 6-1-17; 100-840, eff.
-8-13-18.) - 19 (220 ILCS 5/16-108.9 new) - 20 Sec.
+8-13-18.) - 20 (220 ILCS 5/16-108.9 new) - 21 Sec.
 16-108.9.
-Clean Energy Empowerment Zone pilot - 21 projects. - 22 (a) The General Assembly finds that it is important to - 23 support the rapid transition in the energy sector to put - Illinois on a path to 100% renewable energy.
-This will require - 25 leveraging new technologies and solutions to support grid transition toward clean energy.

-1 reliability to address issues such as the shift from large, centralized, fossil generation to wind, solar, and distributed 2 energy resources.
-To that end, the General Assembly sees the 3 4 need for developing pilot projects in Clean Energy Empowerment 5 Zones that enhance reliability while facilitating the
+Clean Energy Empowerment Zone pilot 22 projects. - 23 (a) The General Assembly finds that it is important to 24 support the rapid transition in the energy sector to put 25 Illinois on a path to 100% renewable energy.
+This will require leveraging new technologies and solutions to support grid reliability to address issues such as the shift from large, centralized, fossil generation to wind, solar, and distributed energy resources.
+To that end, the General Assembly sees the need for developing pilot projects in Clean Energy Empowerment Zones that enhance reliability while facilitating the transition toward clean energy.